Juneteenth 2024: What’s Happening

-Ad Age notes that businesses have tested ice cream, head wraps and watermelon salad with Juneteenth tie-ins.
-But they failed because they seem opportunistic and have stereotypical vibes, according to Ad Age.
+Most holidays, even lesser ones such as Mother’s Day, Father’s Day and Presidents’ Day, give rise to sales, special menu items, themed merchandise, and so on.
+But last year an Ad Age writer noted that businesses have tested ice cream, head wraps and watermelon salad with Juneteenth tie-ins, and those tactics failed because they seemed opportunistic and had stereotypical vibes.
 Missteps that turn off Black consumers are a big deal because they spend some $1.4 trillion per year.

 What Is Juneteenth?